 Born in Massachusetts, Mike has been living here on Amelia Island since he was 8 years old.
 He feels like kayaking has truly been life changing for him and believes everyone can benefit from a day full of fresh air.
 Mike is an avid nature enthusiast and also loves camping, fishing, anything water related and any other spontaneous adventures!

 Originally from Connecticut, Nick moved here in 2007 and quickly became adjusted to the sunshine state and it's ecology.
 He has been working and studying the Fort George area for years and has LOTS to share.
 His ever growing knowledge of the plants and wildlife in our area is truly impressive and never fails to "wow" our guests.
 Nick is also an avid fisherman and when he's not doing tours you can find him on his boat with a fishing pole in his hand.

 "I really love to call this my office!"

 "Summer Camp Queen"

-Dawn Baker has been our Summer EcoCamp coordinator for the past two years.
+Dawn Baker has been our Summer EcoCamp coordinator for the past three years.
 She's combined her experience as a second grade teacher with her love of nature and the outdoors to create an awesome summer camp curriculum.
 She spent her previous summers in the National Park Service's Teacher-Ranger-Teacher program.
 Thru hands-on activities, workbooks and crafts the campers learn about the salt marsh, Timucua and early settlers.
 This is blended with paddling skils (kayaks and SUP boards).